spatie/laravel-schemaless-attributes/README.md

 [![StyleCI](https://styleci.io/repos/132581720/shield?branch=master)](https://styleci.io/repos/132581720)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-schemaless-attributes.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-schemaless-attributes)

 Wouldn't it be cool if you could just have a bit of the spirit of nosql available in Eloquent?
 This package does just that.
-It provides a trait that, when applied on a model, allow you to store arbritrary values in your model.
+It provides a trait that, when applied on a model, allows you to store arbritrary values in your model.

 Here are a few examples